 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Knoxville students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Knoxville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Knoxville District Curriculum Used in Our In-Home Tutoring Programs

 Knoxville Iowa Community School District strives to cultivate 21st century skills in students.
 This includes the ability to think critically, communicate effectively, solve problems, and collaborate on a global scale.
 Such 21st century skills are necessary for students to have success in competing for many future jobs that may not even exist yet.
 Core academics are taught according to the guidelines of the Iowa Core Curriculum which issues grade level expectations in literacy, math, science, social studies, and 21st century skills.
 Areas of integration between subjects is sought so that students understand how their learning connects.

 We currently cover the following Knoxville-area school district: Knoxville Iowa Community School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Knoxville Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor